Ottawa Redblacks quarterback Henry Burris announces retirement

 Henry Burris says he’s ready to start a new chapter.

 The star Ottawa Redblacks quarterback has officially announced his retirement at the age of 41.
 He leaves the game after 20 pro seasons, 17 of them in the CFL.

 The decision comes roughly two months after Burris led Ottawa to a stunning 39-33 overtime Grey Cup win over the Calgary Stampeders.
+Burris said he had a good idea when he hoisted the championship trophy over his head after the game that he was finished with football.

+“You always have that 10-15 per cent in you that’s holding on,” Burris said during a lunchtime news conference surrounded by his family and teammates.
+“Sometimes when I was able to come home, instead of watching film I was like, ‘You know what?
+Let’s go play a round of golf.’

+“That was pretty fun because I hadn’t played a round of golf hardly in the summer in over 20 years.
+At the end of the day, there’s only one team that I’m ready to spend the most time right now and that’s these other six eyes that are here with me.”

-Surrounded by his family and teammates at a lunchtime news conference, Burris said while he’d been dealing with a lot of emotions, “this is a celebration.”
+Burris added while he’d been dealing with a lot of emotions, “this is a celebration.”

 Last year’s Grey Cup game was a showdown between the two teams that finished atop the East and West Divisions.